hiaoxui/D2T-Grounding/README.md

 please refer to the comments of PR.py.
 To get an example of the usage of Semi-HMMs, please refer to the experiment part of our project.

+## Language Grounding (From Texts to Structured Data)

+Besides Semi-HMMs, the main part of our project is devoted to grounding natural language to structured data.
+The dataset we use here is [RotoWire](https://github.com/harvardnlp/boxscore-data).
+It could be divided into four parts:
+Data processing, tag induction, parameter estimation and inference.

+### Data Processing

+Relevant folders: Preprocessing, framework

+RotoWire is very noisy, so preprocessing work is inevitable.
+We did the following things:

++ Detect all the proper nouns (First letter capitalized) and numbers.
++ Filter out the very short sentences, most of which are meaningless.
++ Align each sentence to its relevant records (sentence level) with heuristic methods.

+### Tag Induction

+Relevant folders: Framework, logic

+The second step is to automatically generate the tag set.
+Note that we don't need to form the tag set manually.
+The tag set is generated based on the table schema, which is specified in the "MetaTable" class.

+### Training

+You could set the "z" option in main.py as "train" to start training.
+There are also some other options corresponding to Semi-HMMs, you could refer to the Semi-HMMs section for explanation.

+The main project will initialize a "trainer" object, which is used to estimate the parameters of Semi-HMMs.

+The E step of expectation maximization will loop over the whole dataset to obtain soft counts of alignments, thus this could be done in parallel.
+Since there is no true multi-thread in Python, we use multi-processing instead.
+You could specify the number of jobs in main.py.

+### Inference

+You could specify the "z" option in main.py as "test" to start inference.

 ## Paper

 Learning Latent Semantic Annotations for Grounding Natural Language to Structured Data